willfurnass/sheffield_hpc/hpc/accounts.rst

 Getting an Account
 ==================

-Before you can start the clusters you need to register for an account.
+Before you can start using the clusters you need to register for an HPC account.

-An account gives you access to both clusters (ShARC and Iceberg).
+An account gives you access to all our clusters (ShARC, Bessemer and Iceberg).

 Accounts are availible for staff by emailing `helpdesk@sheffield.ac.uk <helpdesk@sheffield.ac.uk>`_.

 The following categories of students can also have an account with